SkylineCommunications/dataminer-docs-connectors/connector/doc/Microsoft_Azure_-_Service_Bus.md

 # Microsoft Azure - Service Bus

-Azure Service Bus is an asynchronous messaging cloud platform that enables sending data between decoupled systems.
+Azure Service Bus is an asynchronous messaging cloud platform that makes it possible to send data between decoupled systems.

 ## About